-You can make an intersection (and introspection) of your team’s strengths and weaknesses by identifying what your employee results have been so far, an interests they’ve shared and the previous work opportunities.
+You can make an intersection (and introspection) of your team’s strengths and weaknesses by identifying what your employee results have been so far, interests they’ve shared, and the previous work opportunities.
 One by one, you will need to pay close attention to every detail just to get the full picture.
 Is their performance really below standard?
 Do they lack the required knowledge or skill?
 And so on and so on…

 Try to understand how every team member sees their performance and if they think there is a problem.
 If there is a problem, does it involves some undergoing health issues or some other personal issue which then affects that employee’s ability?
 If so, provide them with support.